TREASURIES-Yields drop to nine-month lows as oil prices resume slide

 "Right now our markets are priced for near-recession," said Jim Kochan, chief fixed income strategist at Wells Fargo Funds Management Group in Menomonee Falls, Wisconsin.
 "Any set of data that hint at better growth rather than very weak growth is going to hurt the bond markets."

 Friday's employment report is expected to show that employers added 190,000 jobs in January, according to the median estimate of 108 economists polled by Reuters.
-(Editing by Meredith Mazzilli and Cynthia Osterman)
+(Editing by Lisa Von Ahn and Meredith Mazzilli)

 * Says in the past 'we made some mistakes and sold too early'